zBlock-2/audit-report/README.md

 ![](./assets/cross.png)

 A collective of fellows and yAcademy ZK Resident auditors engaged with the Summa team over a 14-week period to perform a security review of the Summa protocol in both of its variants.
-The engagement involved protocol and codebase overview sessions, office hour sessions, async discussions, theory and implementation puzzles, bounties, and other buzzing activities throughout this 2nd ZK Auditing fellowship by yAcademy.
+The engagement involved protocol and codebase overview sessions, office hour sessions, asynchronous discussions, theoretical and implementation puzzles, bounties, and other buzzing activities throughout this 2nd ZK Auditing fellowship by yAcademy.

 ### Here's the report for

 - [Version A of the Summa protocol](./versionA.md)
 - [Version B of the Summa protocol](./versionB.md)